NikhileshReddyT/DOS/README.md

 - The client part (send/receive tweets) and the engine (distribute tweets) have to be in separate processes.
 Preferably, you use multiple independent client processes that simulate thousands of clients and a single engine process.
 - You need to measure various aspects of your simulator and report performance.
 - More detail in lecture as the project progresses.

-## Project-4: Twitter (Part 2)

-Use WebSharper web framework to implement a WebSocket interface to your part I implementation.
-That means that, even though the F# implementation (Part I) you could use AKKA messaging to allow client-server implementation, you now need to design and use a proper WebSocket interface.
-Specifically:

-- You need to design a JSON based API that represents all messages and their replies (including errors)
-- You need to re-write parts of your engine using WebSharper to implement the WebSocket interface
-- You need to re-write parts of your client to use WebSockets.

-Upload a demo video (~5 minutes), a youtube link within the README or an mp4 file to explain the following:

-1. How to run your code?
-Create an account, search, etc.
-2. Show the implementation of
-   1. A JSON based API that represents all messages and their replies (including errors).
-   1. Implementation of the WebSocket interface.
-   1. Client to use WebSockets.

-Show each part in your video.
-You can highlight/point to your code in the video, and explain in README.